5enk1/POC/angular-ani/ani/README.md

 ### TODO

-- button add 1 if episode value not exist
-- add button for move to complete
-- sign up
 - welcome page if user is not authenticated
+- separate add new component
+- filter
+- more than complited and not
 - not create again
-- filter

 # Ani